ep390/ep390/website/app/assignments/1/page.md

 ---
-title: "Module 1: Next.js Web Server Basics"
+title: "Assignment 1: Next.js Web Server Basics"
 excerpt: "Over the course of the semester, we will explore how far we can push AI to create increasingly elaborate content."
 ---